 After the scene, Aeris seemed to feel a little down, saying that she’s known Tseng for so long that she seems to be sorry to see this happen.
-Rather than heal Tseng, we decided to go on as he instructed, essentially leaving him to die despite Aeris’ grief!
+Yup, super sorry.
+Well, bye Tseng!
+Time to go on like you instructed, not bothering to heal you, essentially leaving you to die despite Aeris’ grief!

 The Keystone caused the strange, reflective floor in front of the altar to swallow up the party and eject them inside of a twisted maze of stairs and platforms.
 Dotting the maze (and subsequent areas) were a number of strange little figures in big hats, vaguely resembling a bearded, purple-toned Black Mage.
 These figures would interact with us in the form of shops, save points and loose advice.